-A person who wishes to study biology at WSU may select one of three options (Allied Health, Cell and Molecular, or Ecology) in the Biology Major.
+A person who wishes to study biology at WSU may select one of four options (Allied Health, Cell and Molecular, Ecology or Environmental Science) in the Biology Major.
 Each of these options leads to a B.S. degree and allows for many career opportunities.
 One common career path uses the B.S. degree to gain admittance to graduate studies in disciplines such as biology, biochemistry, medicine, physical therapy, dentistry and veterinary medicine.
 Another frequently followed career path uses the B.S. degree to gain industrial placement in the rapidly expanding bio-industrial and allied health areas, or other more traditional areas such as wildlife and environmental management.

-The Biology Department offers a Life Science Major, a program of study which primarily is intended for students who are preparing themselves for teaching at the secondary level.
+The Biology Department offers a Life Science Major, a program of study which primarily is intended for students who are preparing themselves for teaching at the middle school and secondary levels.
 Although the Life Science Major is designed specifically for teaching, the degree has sufficient breadth and flexibility to allow many of the same career options as the Biology Major.

 The Biology Department provides majors in Medical Technology and Cytotechnology.
-(See separate program listings in this catalog).
+(See separate program listings under "Medical Technology" and "Cytotechnology" elsewhere in this catalog).
 Students interested in the Medical Technology and Cytotechnology majors should contact Dr. Ragsdale, Director of Medical Technology, or Dr. Thompson, Director of Cytotechnology, as soon as possible after arriving on campus.

-In addition, the Biology Department sponsors a Biology Minor and eight pre-professional programs including Pre-Dental Hygiene, Pre-Dentistry, Pre-Medicine, Pre-Physical Therapy, Pre-Physician Assistant, Pre-Veterinary Medicine, Pre-Mortuary Science, Pre-Optometry, and Pre-Podiatry.
+In addition, the Biology Department sponsors a Biology Minor and nine pre-professional programs including Pre-Dental Hygiene, Pre-Dentistry, Pre-Medicine, Pre-Physical Therapy, Pre-Physician Assistant, Pre-Veterinary Medicine, Pre-Mortuary Science, Pre-Optometry, and Pre-Podiatry.
 (See Pre-Professional Programs section in this catalog).

 First-year students in all the various biology majors start with two semesters of Principles of Biology, a year-long course covering the breadth of biology.
 As sophomores, students take General Ecology, Cell Biology and Genetics.
 Once this five-course sequence is completed, students begin to take course work which is specific for their chosen options or majors.
-All the upper division elective courses in the Department require, as prerequisites, the five courses of the first-year/sophomore core.
-There is also a common core of chemistry, physics and mathematics in all the options and majors which facilitates change of major or option within the Biology Department.
+All upper division elective courses in the Department require, as prerequisites, the five courses of the first-year/sophomore core.
+A capstone research project is required of all biology majors, except Medical Technology and Cytotechnology majors.
+The common core of chemistry, physics and mathematics courses in all the biology options and majors facilitates a change of major or option within the Biology Department.